jorgearango/llmapper/prompt-summarize.md

 # RULES

 - Do not mention the article itself
+- Do not use bullets; only simple sentences in paragraph form
 - Do not mention references
 - Do not include section headings, only points mentioned in the article
 - Do not include section or subsection headings